 To better understand worksheets and information in specific cells.
 In a complex worksheet, it can be difficult to ascertain where results come from.
 The Formula Auditing commands can help you understand how different cells in the worksheet relate to each other.

-Detailed instructions for using the most commonly used Formula Auditing commands follow in upcoming activities.
+Detailed instructions for using the most commonly used Formula Auditing commands follow.